Adapted From Meetings — A Religious Autobiography

 No. My question to a cheerful librarian got a straightforward answer: this enclosure was for books on the Index Librorum Prohibitorum: the Catholic Index of Forbidden Books.

 I stared at it in fascinated horror: of course I had heard of The Index.
 It was centuries old.
 (In fact, 1959 marked its 400th anniversary but who knew?)
 Where the Church was part of or protected by governments, it went hand in hand with censorship.

 My first, adolescent thought was that it must include the books about sex.
 True enough, authors such as Gide and Balzac, thought to be peddlers of lasciviousness, were on it.

 But The Index was much more concerned about the mind than the loins, with stamping out heresy more than lust.

-Indeed, one of the main goals for its first few centuries was to stop the spread of that damnable, intolerable heresy of (wait for it) heliocentrism: the belief that the earth and other planets revolved around the sun rather than vice versa, the latter being the Church’s official view.
-But in 1959, there were more philosophers (Kant, Spinoza, and Sartre) on it than racy novelists, or for that matter, astronomers.
+Indeed, one of the main goals for its first few centuries was to stop the spread of that damnable, intolerable (but most unsexy) heresy of (wait for it) heliocentrism: the belief that the earth and other planets revolved around the sun rather than vice versa, the latter being the Church’s official view.
+And in 1959, there were more philosophers (Kant, Spinoza, and Sartre) on it than racy novelists, or for that matter, astronomers.